fulyaertay/tailwind-exercises/README.md

 # tailwind-exercises
-This is my personal exercises which include Tailwind CSS basics and responsive nav using JS.
+This is my personal exercises which include Tailwind CSS basics and responsive nav using JavaScript.